cloudfoundry/diego-notes/README.md

 Some notes:

 - `COMPLETED` comes in two flavors.  `crashed` implies the container died unexpectedly.  `shutdown` implies the container was asked to shut down (e.g. the Rep was sent a stop).
+This can be determined by looking at `RunResult.Stopped`.
 - The "No Container" rows are necessary to ensure that the BBS reflects the reality of what is - and is *not* - running on the Cell.
 Note that "No Container" includes "No Reservation".
 - In principal several of these combinations should not be possible.
 However in the presence of network partitions and partial failures it is difficult to make such a statement with confidence.
 An exhaustive analysis of all possible combinations (such as this) ensures eventual consistency... eventually.
 - When the Action described in this table fails, the Rep should log and do nothing.
 In this way we defer to the next polling cycle to retry actions.